Valley Central Schools

 Academic Intervention Services

 Academic Intervention Services are designed to help students achieve grade level expectations in English Language Arts and Mathematics in grades K-12 and Social Studies and Science in grades 4-12.
 Academic Intervention Services (AIS) are supplemental instruction and/or student support services intended to assist students in meeting the expectations of the Common Core Learning Standards.
-These intervention services include additional instruction that supplements
+These intervention services include additional instruction that supplement the general curriculum.

 Response to Intervention Plan